 There is a 506-page paperback edition, and a kindle e-book.

-The price is below the Publisher’s suggested retail price for a “book of this length and genre” You can see it online HERE.
+The price is below the Publisher’s suggested retail price for a “book of this length and genre” You can see it online here: (Kindle and Paperback).

-You can also see some articles on the same subject (sometimes called neurotheology) HERE.
+Articles on the same subject (sometimes called neurotheology).